A Lover’s Pinch: A Cultural History of Sadomasochism

 Plus, its small sizes make it easy to store.
 Hell, I could just throw it between my mattress and box spring without a worry.

 When it comes to construction, I was pretty impressed.
 As I mentioned, the stitching is done well.
-I cannot pinpoint any flaws and there are no loose threads like I could see on a similar piece I own.
+I cannot pinpoint any flaws, and there are no loose threads like I could see on a similar piece I own.
 The two leather pieces are sewn snugly together and the edges are cut flat.
 The purple fur is about 5.5″ long and just meets the edge of the widest part (2″) of the slapper.
-It is sewn (and hardily) on 3 sides using the same thread which holds together the entire slapper.
-However, the fourth end (which is one of the shorter ends) is loose which could result in tearing if it gets caught on something.
-It probably won’t happen but it’s something that kind of bothers me and I’d at least like it glued down.
+It is sewn (and hardily) on 3 sides using the same thread that holds together the entire slapper.
+However, the fourth end (which is one of the shorter ends) is loose, which could result in tearing if it gets caught on something.
+It probably won’t happen, but it’s something that kind of bothers me, and I’d at least like it glued down.
 Although I haven’t had the need to clean the Fur 12″ Slapper, I would probably it down with a damp cloth.
 Easy enough.

 My complaints about the Fur 12″ Slapper are not major.
 The cord and fur issues really fall into the realm of personal preference.
 It’s well made, affordable and, although small, can be used for a variety of sensations.
 It would be well placed in anyone’s toy box.